What do you call sustainable business?

-Sustainability and sustainable development are now common phrases, but organisations use many other terms, to describe their approach to environmental and social issues.
+CSR (Corporate Social Responsibility) and sustainability are now common phrases, but organisations use many other terms, to describe their approach to environmental and social issues.

-Phrases such as Corporate Responsibility (CR), Corporate Social Responsibility (CSR), Corporate Responsibility & Sustainability (CRS) and Corporate Citizenship are commonly used and are often assumed to have a variety of different meanings and emphases.
-In the financial sector ESG (environmental, social and governance) is used for the evaluation of non-financial performance indicators for corporate behaviour and the future financial performance of companies.
+Corporate Social Responsibility (CSR) and other phrases such as Corporate Sustainability, Sustainable Business, Corporate Responsibility (CR), Responsible Business, Corporate Responsibility & Sustainability (CRS) and Corporate Citizenship are commonly used and are often assumed to have a variety of different meanings – and emphases.
+In the financial sector ESG (environmental, social, and governance) is used for the evaluation of non-financial performance indicators for corporate behaviour and the future financial performance of companies.

 Our opinion is that, at their heart, all of these terms refer to the management of environmental and social performance alongside economic performance.